Cobalt: History

 During the 19th century, a significant part of the world's production of cobalt blue (a pigment made with cobalt compounds and alumina) and smalt (cobalt glass powdered for use for pigment purposes in ceramics and painting) was carried out at the Norwegian Blaafarveværket.
 The first mines for the production of smalt in the 16th century were located in Norway, Sweden, Saxony and Hungary.
 With the discovery of cobalt ore in New Caledonia in 1864, the mining of cobalt in Europe declined.
-With the discovery of ore deposits in Ontario, Canada in 1904 and the discovery of even larger deposits in the Katanga Province in the Congo in 1914, the mining operations shifted again.
+With the discovery of ore deposits in Ontario, Canada, in 1904 and the discovery of even larger deposits in the Katanga Province in the Congo in 1914, mining operations shifted again.
 When the Shaba conflict started in 1978, the copper mines of Katanga Province nearly stopped production.
 The impact on the world cobalt economy from this conflict was smaller than expected: cobalt is a rare metal, the pigment is highly toxic, and the industry had already established effective ways for recycling cobalt materials.
 In some cases, industry was able to change to cobalt-free alternatives.

 In 1938, John Livingood and Glenn T. Seaborg discovered the radioisotope cobalt-60.
 This isotope was famously used at Columbia University in the 1950s to establish parity violation in radioactive beta decay.

-After World War II, the US wanted to guarantee the supply of cobalt ore for military uses (as the Germans had been doing) and prospected for cobalt within the U.S. border.
-An adequate supply of the ore was found in Idaho near Blackbird canyon in the side of a mountain.
-The firm Calera Mining Company started production at the site.
+After World War II, the US wanted to guarantee the supply of cobalt ore for military uses (as the Germans had been doing) and prospected for cobalt within the US.
+High purity cobalt was highly sought after for its use in jet engines and gas turbines.
+An adequate supply of the ore was found in Idaho near Blackbird canyon.
+Calera Mining Company started production at the site.

+Cobalt demand has further accelerated in the 21st century as an essential constituent of materials used in rechargeable batteries, superalloys, and catalysts.
 It has been argued that cobalt will be one of the main objects of geopolitical competition in a world running on renewable energy and dependent on batteries, but this perspective has also been criticised for underestimating the power of economic incentives for expanded production.